Whole Life Insurance

 The reality is that some people are much better at paying bills than they are at “paying themselves.”

 Put another way, they find it difficult to include regular savings in their monthly budgets.
-In fact, 65% of Americans have little or no savings at all.
+In fact, according to BankRate, 65% of Americans have little or no savings at all.

 If this describes you, a whole life insurance policy can offer a potential workaround.